Ranguna/LOVEDEBUG/README.md

 * Fast jumping to the bottom of the console by pressing lCtrl+Middle mouse button or by providing a code to the console.
 * Use the home and the end keys to jump to the end or to beginning of the line.
 * Browse code history by using the arrow keys while pressing the Shift key.
-* LiveCoding, you can reload your code by pressing F5 while at the console or by setting _DebugSettings.LiveAuto to true.
+* LiveCoding, you can reload your code by pressing F5 while at the console or by setting _DebugSettings.LiveAuto to true and you can reload more than one file, see _DebugSettings.Settings().
 * Type 'clear' and press enter to clear the console.
 * Type Ctrl+C/V to copy or to past text into the console input.
 * Add your own ;)